-There's also Samung DeX, which is a secondary interface you can use on the Tab S7 at any time.
+There's also Samsung DeX, a secondary interface you can use on the Tab S7 at any time.
 Just tap the DeX button, and the traditional Android UI is swapped out for something that looks a lot like Windows.
 It's not perfect and has a few bugs you'll need to put up with, but it allows for great multi-tasking and can be perfect for certain workflows.

 Don't go thinking the iPad Pro doesn't have a unique leg to stand on.
 It may not have a bundled stylus or Samsung DeX, but what it does have going for it is a software platform that feels fully optimized for a tablet.

-Even in 2020 when Android tablets have existed for a few years, the amount of apps that adapt to larger tablet displays and make use of the extra space is embarrassingly small.
-Certain developers have taken the time to make sure their apps look and feel good on Android tablets, but this is not the case for the vast majority of them.
+Even in 2020, when Android tablets have existed for a few years, the number of apps that adapt to larger tablet displays and use the extra space is embarrassingly small.
+Certain developers have taken the time to make sure their apps look and feel good on Android tablets, but this is not the case for most of them.
 By comparison, apps on iOS/iPadOS tend to be much better with larger screens.
 They more frequently use the added screen real-estate to their advantage, rather than just being a stretched-out version of a phone app.

 This makes using an iPad on a day-to-day basis a lot more enjoyable than any Android tablet, and while that's not anything Samsung is in the wrong for, it's just a fact of where Android tablets stand these days.

-On top of that, the iPad Pro also benefits from a lighter and thinner design, a more technically capable processor, longer software support, and a LiDAR sensor that allows for high-quality augmented reality experiences.
+On top of that, the iPad Pro also benefits from a thinner and lighter design, a more technically capable processor, longer software support, and a LiDAR sensor that allows for high-quality augmented reality experiences.

-For a lot of people reading this, you probably have a preference of whether you prefer Android or iOS.
+For a lot of people reading this, you probably have a preference for Android or iOS.
 If you do, this comparison is settled.
 The Galaxy Tab S7 has its software flaws, but if you just can't stand the way Apple products operate, it'll still be the better fit for you.
 The iPad Pro is nowhere near as good of a value as the Tab S7, but if you hate Android, it'll be worth spending the extra money.

 If you aren't set in your ways when it comes to these two platforms — or you like them equally — you have a bit more to think about.

-The Galaxy Tab S7 is the best choice for people that want a flagship tablet experience without going broke, and is one of the best Samsung tablets on the market right now.
+The Galaxy Tab S7 is the best choice for people who want a flagship tablet experience without going broke and is one of the best Samsung tablets on the market.
 It has very similar hardware compared to the iPad Pro, comes with the S Pen in the box, and costs less money.
 It's a proposition that's hard to argue with.
 You could make the argument that the iPad Pro is just too dang expensive, but there really is something to be said about how far ahead iOS/iPadOS is compared to Android for this form factor.

-So long as you have an understanding of your budget and where your priorities lie, it should be pretty easy to decide which tablet is right for you.
+So long as you understand your budget and where your priorities lie, it should be pretty easy to decide which tablet is right for you.

 Samsung Galaxy Tab S7